Last Updated: April 29, 2024

 Career

 At the age of 15, Peng won her first singles title at Baotou.
-The same year, she debuted on the Women's Tennis Association Tour at Shanghai as a wildcard.
-Over the next three years, she was regularly win small singles titles.
+The same year, she debuted on the Women's Tennis Association Tour in Shanghai as a wildcard.
+Over the next three years, she regularly won small singles titles.
 By 2004, she had risen in the WTA ranks to number 107 and was able to enter her first Grand Slam main draw at Wimbledon, though she was defeated.
 She ended 2004 in the 74th ranking slot.

 At the Australian Open in 2005, Peng won her first Grand Slam singles match by defeating Maria Elena Camerin.
-She finished that year with the ranking of 37.
+She finished that year with a ranking of 37.
 The years of 2006 and 2007 were rocky, though she did reach the third round of Wimbledon in 2006 and had one top-ten win against Amelie Mauresmo in 2007.
-2008 was also full of both wins and losses and led Peng to deciding to work with a new tennis coach.
+2008 was also full of both wins and losses, which led Peng to decide to work with a new tennis coach.

 Peng continued playing doubles and singles tournaments at a high level throughout the rest of the 2010s.
 She cinched her first WTA singles title in 2016 at the Tianjin Open and her second in 2017 at the Jiangxi Open.